Bezziboi/Tools/SQL/SQL Commands.md

 #### Default Constraint

-The DEFAULT constraint is used to provide a default value foracolumn.
+The DEFAULT constraint is used to provide a default value for a column.

 The default value will be added to all new records IF no other value is specified.